-This course is a review of considerations faced by students planning to establish and manage a small business venture.
-Includes forms of ownership, financial planning and resources, and basic considerations in operations and control.
+This course will focus on the challenges faced by entrepreneurs planning to establish or purchase a small business venture.
+Forms of ownership, financial planning and resources, and basic considerations in operations and control will be discussed.
+A group project covering these topics will be completed by the class.